SharkSnack/shiren-5/content/dungeons/explosion-rocks.md

 #### Basic Rules

-- Wall tiles break when punched, and bombs can be hidden inside wall tiles.
+- Wall tiles break when punched, and mine traps can be hidden inside wall tiles.
-- Tiles with numbers indicate the number of bombs adjacent to that tile.
+- Tiles with numbers indicate the number of mines adjacent to that tile.
 (1 tile radius)
-- The goal is to reach the stairs while avoiding punching wall tiles with bombs.
+- The goal is to reach the stairs while avoiding punching wall tiles with mines.

 #### Controls